jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "To-morrow," said Ernest Clare, smiling down at her, "to-morrow you shall do whatever you like, but for to-day Father McClosky's advice is the best.
 A good dinner is the medicine you need."
 He bowed her from the room as if she had been the first lady in the land&mdash;poor Lena, who had never had the door opened for her since she was tall enough to reach the knob and said as she passed him, "I am glad you have the care of these rooms, for I am sure you will take great pains with them; but I will try to give you as little trouble as possible."

-Lena did not reply; poor girl, her face and eyes were not in condition even to look an answer; but she went away <p class="pagenum">Begin page 165</p> with a heart overrunning with gratitude, and a firm determination that, while she had strength to crawl, Mr. Clare should never have cause to complain of neglect.
+Lena did not reply; poor girl, her face and eyes were not in condition even to look an answer; but she went away <hr><p class="pagenum">Page 165</p> with a heart overrunning with gratitude, and a firm determination that, while she had strength to crawl, Mr. Clare should never have cause to complain of neglect.

 Meanwhile, Mrs. Kellar had seized the hearth-broom, and was busily getting rid of the relics of the catastrophe.
 No one offered to relieve her of the duty; the priest had seated himself, and was quietly looking on, and Ernest Clare passed through the open door into his bedroom, in order to remove from his hands the traces of his late occupation.